 I added a couple of RAM mounts under the mirror stalks and raised the screen two inches with a bit of inelegant bodging (right).
 Chances are it will still be too low and I’ll need to buy something taller.
 I also wired in a DIN plug to run my Aerostich Kanetsu electric jacket and tyre pump.
 No toolkit came with the bike but at the very least I needed the C-spanner to back the over-stiff shock off one notch.
 A near-new one turned up on ebay for £20.
 Better than a hammer and chisel.

-At ~2kg that short noisepipe may be only a third of the weight of the OE silencer but it makes just a little too much racket.
+At ~2kg that Scorpion noisepipe may be only a third of the weight of the OE silencer but it makes just a little too much racket.
 I tried to refit the proper silencer but found the short link tube between the downpipes and the can was rust-welded to the downpipe.
-I dare say I could have persevered but to save 4 kgs I tried and shut the pipe up a bit.
+I dare say I could have persevered but to save 4 kgs I tried to shut the pipe up a bit.

-Talking about after-market pipes, I’d not done this for years but learned while researching a set for the TDM that at the lower end of the price range a silencer is just a can – one size and shape fits many and it’s just the link pipe between the can and the bike’s downpipe that differs from bike to bike.
+Talking about after-market pipes, I’d not done this for years but learned while researching a set for the TDM that at the lower end of the price range, a silencer is just a can – one size and shape fits many and it’s just the link pipe between the can and the bike’s downpipe that differs from bike to bike.
 It makes the prices they ask all the more galling as any impression of tunability for your particular machine is a fantasy.
 Just choose the look you like: long, short, oval, black, round or square, and hope your bike runs well on it.
 Though it sounded just right – characterful but without an anti-social din – the TDM’s fuelling was worsened at in-town near-closed throttle speeds.
 That could easily have been tuned out with a Power Commander (more expense).
-Meanwhile the Versys seems to fuel fine as it is.
+Meanwhile, the Versys seems to fuel fine as it is.

 The Scorpion’s baffle or ‘db killer’ screwed out easily and looking at it, I wondered what I could do to deaden the din.
 I contacted Scorpion but got no reply so wondered it the ‘slap’ of the exhaust pulses against the flat end of the perforated baffle might be reduced by fitting a flow-diverting cone (left).
 That may well work but I didn’t have one of those lying around so I settled for riveting a big washer over the end (inset, left) and hoped for the best.
 I think it may have worked a little but not enough so I may try the cone or a bigger washer before freeing up that seized on link pipe and refitting the OE silencer.